SoterHelp Centre

 Published custom workflows appear in a dedicated Custom Workflows section on the Workflows page, below your Favourites.
 Click any workflow tile to open it and start a conversation — SoterAI will automatically load the workflow's prompt as the starting context, so you can get straight to the task.

-Editing and Archiving actions are available at any time.
+Editing and archiving actions are available at any time.
 In the Records Management section, open the Custom Workflows sub-section, and click the three-dot menu (⋯) on the right side of the workflow tile.
 This opens the workflow details.
-Make your changes in the form, then click Save Changes.

 Export a custom workflow